 Do you want to be free of your spouse’s financial burden?
-Whether you are planning on getting back together or are preparing for a divorce, creating a financial separation from your ex-married life can be stressful.
+Whether you are planning on getting back together or are preparing for a divorce, splitting finances during separation can be stressful.

 Children, the Homefront, mutual debts, lawyers’ fees, and creating a new budget are all part of financial management in marriage.
 As with any separation, the more civil you and your spouse can be, the smoother your dividing of assets will go.